 "It's a really interesting story about a woman piecing herself together," Riseborough tells ET.
 "And actually, I would take 'woman' out of that and say human piecing themselves back together.
 And there's love and joy in that, and it's happening in an incredibly spiritual place."

 ET is exclusively debuting the trailer for Luxor, above, and read on for our conversation with Riseborough about why the film felt meant to be, shooting in previously never-before-seen tombs, and falling in love with co-star Saleh.

-How did you come to this project?
-Or how did this project come to you?
+ET: How did you come to this project?
+Or it to you?

 Oh my god.

 We shut down production, got back up, finished the last part and I had three weeks off before I went to shoot a movie called Possessor, the Brandon Cronenberg film that is coming out this week.
 And in those three weeks, I said to everybody around me, "A script came through."
 I watched Zeina Durra's first film, The Imperialists Are Still Alive!, and just knew in my heart that I couldn't turn it down.